-The Lead Educator for our Pre-Kindy Room is Miss Catherine.
-You can find out more about her and the Pre-Kindy Room Educators by clicking here.
+The Lead Educator for our Kagaru Room is Miss Vicki.
+You can find out more about her and the Kagaru Room Educators by clicking here.

 If you would like to book in for a tour of the Centre, simply fill in the online form below or call us on 5618 8242.